Journal

 A scalable ledger database provides these guarantees:

-1. Immutability: every change to the ledger is recorded such that past states of the ledger can always be retrieved.
+1. Immutability: Every change to the ledger is recorded such that past states of the ledger can always be retrieved, and the changes are permanent and queryable.

-2. Double-entry: the API enforces that money cannot be moved without specifying the source and destination of funds, following double-entry accounting principles.
+2. Double-entry enforcement: The API enforces that money cannot be moved without specifying the source and destination of funds, following double-entry accounting principles.

-4. Efficient aggregations: it’s fast to compute aggregations of financial events, such as the sum of all events in a particular time frame.
+4. Efficient aggregations: It supports fast compute aggregations of financial events, such as the sum of all events in a particular time frame.

 We aim to show why any company that moves money at scale should invest in a ledger database.

 Product engineers speak the language of their domain models—orders, rides, and bookings.
-As their products scale, these engineers start hearing another language from the finance team—credits, debits, assets, and liabilities.
+As their products scale, these engineers must translate another language from the finance team—credits, debits, assets, and liabilities.
 Invariably, engineers get assigned the dreaded task of translating our domain models into double-entry accounting.

 fintech stack

-3. Are generated from mutable underlying records.
+3. Generated from mutable underlying records.
 None of the sources of financial events have a rock-solid, consistent way to reconstruct why a pool of money was a certain value at a certain time.

 Many companies that move money as part of their products take the translation approach, however.
 Finance teams learn to accept that reconciliation can only happen accurately at the aggregate level.
 Attributing money movement back to the source application event is always a manual task, and in some cases, isn’t possible.

-The solution is to be double-entry and immutable at the source of financial events.
+The solution is to enforce double-entry and immutability at the source of financial events.

 fintech stack 2